-1. BASIC INFORMATION (this section mainly for JD students)

-- You are responsible for complying with all JD degree requirements, and for registering in your courses by the relevant University deadlines.
-So please read the following information very carefully, before you register. - For the upper-year course timetables (Fall and Winter), see Course Timetable, Fall 2020, and Course Timetable, Winter 2021.
-For examination timetables (Fall and Winter), see Exam Timetable, Fall 2020, and Exam Timetable, Winter 2021. - All upper-year (i.e., second and third year) JD students must register for at least 31 credits in second year and 31 credits in third year. - All upper-year (i.e., second and third year) JD students must register for at least 12 credits per term, to a maximum of 18, and for at least 31 credits per year, to a maximum of 36.
+- 1. BASIC INFORMATION (this section mainly for JD students) - You are responsible for complying with all JD degree requirements, and for registering in your courses by the relevant University deadlines.
+So please read the following information very carefully, before you register. - For the upper-year course timetables (Fall and Winter), see Course Timetable, Fall 2021, and Course Timetable, Winter 2022.
+For examination timetables (Fall and Winter), see Exam Timetable, Fall 2021, and Exam Timetable, Winter 2022. - All upper-year (i.e., second and third year) JD students must register for at least 31 credits in second year and 31 credits in third year. - All upper-year (i.e., second and third year) JD students must register for at least 12 credits per term, to a maximum of 18, and for at least 31 credits per year, to a maximum of 36.
 You will only be able to register for the maximum of 18 credits during the Fall semester as the maximum will be exceeded during the Winter term as a result of the 4 credit Block courses. - JD students cannot register for less than the required number of credits (see above) without first obtaining the written consent of the Assistant Dean, Student Services to register as part-time.
 That consent is given only in exceptional circumstances as determined by the Faculty's part-time studies policy. - NOTE: Second-year JD students cannot accumulate surplus credits in their second year for subsequent application towards their third year requirements.
 In other words, courses taken in the second year cannot count towards the third year of the program.
-Therefore, credits earned for summer 2020 courses must be applied as follows: one course per (Fall or Winter) semester and must be taken in 2L for current 1L students and in 3L for current 2L students. - All courses carry 3 credits, except Block courses which carry 4 credits each. - You are personally responsible for registering in your required courses, as well as in your optional courses, unless otherwise indicated.
+Therefore, credits earned for summer 2021 courses must be applied as follows: one course per (Fall or Winter) semester and must be taken in 2L for current 1L students and in 3L for current 2L students. - All courses carry 3 credits, except Block courses which carry 4 credits each. - You are personally responsible for registering in your required courses, as well as in your optional courses, unless otherwise indicated.

-- Law 509 (Business Associations) is no longer mandatory for students who started the JD program (or a combined program) in or after September 2018.
-However, Law 509 (Business Associations) remains mandatory for students who started the JD program (or a combined program) in or before September 2017. - Where "Consent of the Faculty" is required, that consent can only be given by the Assistant Dean, Student Services except in Law 585, 587, 589, 646, 652, 654, 673, 677, 678, 690 and 695 where consent is given by the Mooting and Debating Committee, which selects students for these courses following application. - If you are applying for student loans, you may need to register in your courses sooner rather than later, perhaps even by the beginning of August.
+- Where "Consent of the Faculty" is required, that consent can only be given by the Assistant Dean, Student Services except in Law 585, 587, 589, 646, 652, 654, 673, 677, 678, 690 and 695 where consent is given by the Mooting and Debating Committee, which selects students for these courses following application. - If you are applying for student loans, you may need to register in your courses sooner rather than later, perhaps even by the beginning of August.
 For the specifics on this, check the conditions of your loan applications. - If you are a second-year student and thinking of studying abroad during the Fall Term of your third year, your best source of initial information is the UCalgary International Study Abroad office, located in MacKimmie Tower 501.
 For Faculty of Law information, see International & Civil Law Study on the Current Students website.
-Please note that there are deadlines for applying and you should be aware of those, particularly if you are seeking letters of reference from faculty. - Second year students thinking of studying abroad during the Fall Term of third year must ensure that they have completed all required courses in second year in the event that those courses are not offered during the Winter term of their third year.
+Please note that there are deadlines for applying and you should be aware of those, particularly if you are seeking letters of reference from faculty.